Uttar Pradesh University of Medical Sciences: Ranking

-It was ranked one of top 125 Pharmacy Colleges in India in 2023 and again in 2024 by NIRF.
+It was rlleges in India in 2023 and again in 2024 by NIRF.

 It is also one of two Para Medical colleges to get the highest rating of 'A' by the ranking system of the Uttar Pradesh government.

 Facilities

 1050 bedded Hospital Complex.
 Trauma centre not visible.

 The university is running a full-fledged Medical College, Dental College (postgraduate), Paramedical College, Nursing College, Pharmacy College, Multi Specialty 1050 bedded hospital, 150 bedded trauma and burn centre and 528 bedded Super Speciality hospital.

 300 bedded Obstetrics & Gynaecology and Paediatrics hospital is being established in the university by Government of Uttar Pradesh at a cost of 750 ₹ crores which will be spread across 50 acres of land.